David Syme: Early life and family

 Syme was born at North Berwick in Scotland, the youngest of seven children and fourth son of Jean (née Mitchell) and George Alexander Syme (18??–1845), a parish schoolmaster.
 George Syme was a radical in church and state.
 His income was comfortable yet moderate, and it was stretched providing for his large family and sending his three eldest sons to universities (which he successfully did).
 He provided David with a relentlessly demanding education himself.
-Syme's childhood was one of study and little companionship with other boys of his own age.
 His father was not physically unkind to his sons, but Syme wrote later: "It was difficult to understand my father's attitude to we boys.
 He had naturally a kind disposition; he was a devoted husband, and no-one ever asked him for help that he did not freely give … but his affection for us never found expression in words".

-After his father died when he was 17 years old, Syme continued his classical studies with some doubt as to his future.
-He had thoughts of qualifying for the ministry but revolted from the Calvinistic teaching of the day; his brothers George and Ebenezer had renounced the Church of Scotland.
+His father died when he was 17 years old.

-Syme studied under James Morison at Kilmarnock for two years, attended some classes at Heidelberg and returned to Scotland where he obtained a position about 1850 as a proofreader's assistant on a Glasgow newspaper.
-With low pay and little prospect of advancement, he sailed for San Francisco by way of Cape Horn in 1851.
-He arrived after a voyage of five months to search for gold but had little success.
+His brothers George and Ebenezer had renounced the Church of Scotland.

-Australia
+Syme studied under James Morison at Kilmarnock for two years, studied in Heidelberg, then took a job at a newspaper in Glasgow newspaper.
+He moved to San Francisco in 1851.

-Early in 1852 Syme sailed for Australia in a badly provisioned vessel and arrived at Sydney in a half-starved condition.
+Australia, later life and death

-Syme took the first steamer for Melbourne and walked to Castlemaine.
-He had some success there and at the Bendigo, Wangaratta, Ballarat and Beechworth diggings.
-In 1855, at Mount Egerton, Syme and his partner almost obtained a fortune, but their claim, which afterwards became very valuable, was jumped by other men and they were unable to obtain recompense.
+Syme moved to Australia in 1852 and went prospecting on the Victorian goldfields.
+He and his brother Ebenezer purchased The Age newspaper and took it over, following his brother's death in 1860.

 Syme married Annabella Garnett-Johnson, of the Lancashire Garnett family of Waddow Hall, Clitheroe, England, on 17 August 1858 at St James's Anglican Church, Melbourne.
 Annabella was connected through her Garnett relations to William Garnett.